stratisproject/Documentation/source/FullNode/ComponentsOverview/full-node-components-and-features-overview.rst

 NBitcoin
 ---------
-`NBitcoin <https://github.com/MetacoSA/NBitcoin/tree/master/NBitcoin>`_ is a external Bitcoin library for the .NET platform written in C#.
+`NBitcoin <https://github.com/MetacoSA/NBitcoin/tree/master/NBitcoin>`_ is an external Bitcoin library for the .NET platform written in C#.
 It implements many Bitcoin Improvement Proposals (BIPs).
 The Stratis Full Node uses NBitcoin for multiple functionalities including running scripts and cryptographic hashing and signing.

 Interfacing with the Full Node
 ===============================